Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 This allows us to prove the main theorem presented in the introduction.

-\begin{proof}[Proof of Theorem~\ref{thm-decayApproxIChol}] Theorem~\ref{thm-decayApproxIChol} follows from Theorem~\ref{thm-accuracyICholesky} since rescaling the weights of the measurements to $1$ increases bounds on errors by at most a multiplicative polynomial factor in $N$.
+\begin{proof}[Proof of \cref{thm-decayApproxIChol}] \cref{thm-decayApproxIChol} follows from \cref{thm-accuracyICholesky} since rescaling the weights of the measurements to $1$ increases bounds on errors by at most a multiplicative polynomial factor in $N$.
 By increasing the constant, this factor can be subsumed in the $N$-dependence of $\rho$. \end{proof}

-We have now established the results on exponential decay of the Cholesky factors of $\KM$ and the accuracy of Algorithm~\ref{alg-ICholesky}.
+We have now established the results on exponential decay of the Cholesky factors of $\KM$ and the accuracy of \cref{alg-ICholesky}.
 Before proceeding to the next section, we will quickly establish a result on low-rank approximation of the Cholesky factors.

-\begin{theorem}[Approximate PCA] In the setting of Theorem~\ref{thm-decayCholeskyIntro}, take $\rho = \infty$ and let $L^{(k)}$ be the matrix formed by the leading $k$ columns of the Cholesky factors of $\KM$ in the maximin ordering.
+\begin{theorem}[Approximate PCA] In the setting of \cref{thm-decayCholeskyIntro}, take $\rho = \infty$ and let $L^{(k)}$ be the matrix formed by the leading $k$ columns of the Cholesky factors of $\KM$ in the maximin ordering.
 Let $l[i_k]$ be as in \eqref{eq-dist-point-to-boundary}.
 Then there exists a constant $C$ depending only on $\|\IK\|$, $\norm{ \IK^{-1} }$, $d$, and $s$ such that

 \end{theorem}